frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 When the 'Order Type' of the Sales Order is 'Maintenance' follow these steps:

-1. Enter Currency, Price list and Item details.
+1. Enter Currency, Price list, and Item details.
 2. Mention taxes and other information.
 3. Save and Submit the form.
 4. Once the form is submitted, the Create button will provide these choices specific to the maintenance Order Type.